shahjui2000/SynGen/README.md

 1.Adjust the height and width of image before running the script.
 2.Add in caption and label syntax if you want to beforehand.

-**Make sure the folder does not contain anyhting other than the images.**
+**Make sure the folder does not contain anything other than the images.**

 *Also found this bash script which uploads files to overleaf:* https://github.com/Witiko/overleaf-upload/blob/master/overleaf-upload.sh